 - Permits and regulatory approvals

-- Choice of law and dispute resolution
+- Choice of law, dispute resolution and the arbitration process

 - Negotiating with local counterparties and international project finance lenders